RatInABox-Lab/RatInABox/readme.md

 ### (ii) `Agent()` features
 #### Wall repelling
 Walls in the environment mildly "repel" the agent.
 Coupled with the finite turning speed this creates, somewhat counterintuitively, an effect where the agent is biased to over-explore near walls and corners (as shown in these heatmaps) matching real rodent behaviour.
 It can also be turned off.
+If an agent does collides with a wall its direction is reflected.
 ```python
 Αgent.walls_repel = True #False
 ```
 <img src="./readme_figs/wall_repel.png" height="220">

 #### Random motion model
 Motion is stochastic but smooth.
-The speed (and rotational speed if in 2D) of an Agent take constrained random walks governed by Ornstein-Uhlenbeck processes.
-You can change the variance and coherence times of these processes to control the shape of the trajectory.
+The speed (and rotational speed, if in 2D) of an Agent take constrained random walks governed by Ornstein-Uhlenbeck processes.
+You can change the means, variance and coherence times of these processes to control the shape of the trajectory.
 ```python
 Agent.speed_mean = 0.2
 Agent.speed_std = 0.1